 "Tofu has a bland, nutty-like flavor that gives it a chameleon-like capability to take on the flavor of the food with which it's cooked," according to The New Food Lovers's Companion, the fifth edition of the classic food bible.
 "Its texture is smooth and creamy, yet it's firm enough to slice."
 It's kinda spongy too.

 Tofu comes as a 5-inch block in regular, low-fat and nonfat varieties, as well as extra firm, firm, soft, and silken (which is more like a liquid and comes in soft, regular, and firm styles).
 You store it in the refrigerator covered in water.
 You can slice, dice, or mash it up for soups, stir-fry dishes, casseroles, sandwiches, salads, salad dressings, and sauces.
-It's easy to digest, low in calories, calcium, and sodium, and high in protein and cholesterol.
+It's easy to digest, low in calories, calcium, and sodium, and high in protein.

 You often see it in the store in flat, 8-inch rectangular pieces that look brownish with bits of soybean showing through.
 Like tofu, tempeh absorbs the flavors with which it's cooked.
 Tempeh is a great meat substitute for things like burgers because it can hold its shape when cooked.
 You can also crumble it and add it to casseroles and sauces, like tofu.
 You store it in the fridge as well, but without water.

 Regardless, you'll see that tofu gets invited to all the parties, while tempeh only occasionally makes an appearance.
 Check our recipes, which use mostly tofu and a little tempeh.